-One group of ICS volunteers tells their story of how their year abroad led them to start their own organisation to improve water access across Uganda.
+One group of International Citizenship Service (ICS) volunteers tells their story of how their experience led them to start their own organisation to improve water, sanitation and hygiene services in Uganda.

 After Volunteering with Restless Development, we saw first-hand the challenges faced by young people in rural communities in Uganda.
 After completing the International Citizen Service (ICS) programme, we were inspired to reform our team and start our own youth-led organisation that supports young Ugandans to become changemakers in their communities.

 Applying the skills and knowledge we gained on ICS, we are now working together as a team of seven ICS alumni (ICV and UKV) to build a grassroots development agency – with the ultimate goal of growing into a leading NGO in Uganda.
 We also see this as an opportunity to develop ourselves as people, expanding our skills and sense of togetherness.n

 Our motivation therefore remains the same: to challenge ourselves to change the world.

 Living and volunteering together in small villages in Kayunga province, we learned quickly that one of the biggest challenges holding back young people is poor access to water, sanitation and hygiene (WASH) services.
 In rural Uganda fetching water can take up to two hours per day for each household – a burden often carried out by young people and children.
 We want to solve this problem so the youth of Uganda have the time to study, work and live their lives.
 We have begun a fundraising campaign to build a water tank made from recycled plastic bottles, or ‘ecobricks’, for a secondary school in Eastern Uganda.
 We hope to expand this to many more schools and youth centres in the future.